andyweissman6/ice_cream_shops/README.md

 Then I see the name of each parent record in the system [ ] done

-User Story 2, Parent Show
+User Story 2, Parent Show # shows all info for ONE model

 As a visitor
 When I visit '/parents/:id'